l33tllama/leofebey.com/pages/04.services/01.workshops/robot-workshop-family-circuitpython/default.md

 Tea, coffee available.
 Snacks available with small fee.
 Lunch not provided.

 ## Location
-**Enterprize - 24 Davey Street, Hobart, Level 5**
-Enterprize is in the Hobart City Council building, and requires a key card to get in, but the door will be open at 11AM.
-If you need help getting in, please call/text me on 0427 460 504.
+**Hobart Hackerspace - 2 St Johns Ave, New Town 7008** A deviation from the normal venue, Hackerspace has just enough space for 6-8 people doing a workshop.
+Plenty of parking, and the back door will be open from 11AM onwards.

 ## Cost
 Cost is **$215** including workshop fee.